Lachtan9K/spselit-javascript/08-Loops.md

 ## While

-While loop is most universal loop available in Javascript.
+**While loop** is most universal loop available in Javascript.
 It can be used in any situation requiring looping, though other loops may be better suited.

-Main usage of while loop is do something until something happens.
+Main usage of **while loop** is to repeatedly do something until something happens.

-Standard while loop syntax looks like:
+Standard **while loop** syntax looks like:

     while (condition) {
         // code to run